caulagi/blog/_posts/secret-sauce.md

 of an IDE but built for scale of a distributed system.

 Typically, I have seen cloud-providers and several others build error-reporting on top of a logging system.
-There are several problems, with this approach, IMO (I would even go all the way and say these solutions are wrong).
+However, there are several problems with this approach (I would even go all the way and say these solutions are wrong).

 - When an error/exception happens in an application, the application has all the context.